 –New York Times Magazine photo editor, Kathy Ryan

 Paolo Pelegrin’s work would hardly be called puckish.
-The exhibition contains three photo-essays that Pelegrin has done for New York Times Magazine over the last fifteen years.
+The exhibition contains three photo essays that Pelegrin has done for New York Times Magazine over the last fifteen years.
 We see his photography move from film to digital, but always his work has what Kathy Ryan has called “a poetic sensibility.”
 In his 2002 essay, “An Impossible Occupation,” he tells the story of a platoon of Israeli soldiers on duty in Palestinian territory.
 His 2004 photos in “How Did Darfur Happen?” explored a humanitarian crisis.
-“The Exodus” from 2009, documents the flight of Libyans across the border into Tunisia and displays his ability to deal with large events in terms that are both immediate and empathetic.
+“The Exodus,” from 2009, documents the flight of Libyans across the border into Tunisia and displays his ability to deal with large events in terms that are both immediate and empathetic.

-The brilliant young photographer, Ryan McGinley, had previously worked with subjects such as skateboarders, musicians, and graffiti artists.
+The brilliant young photographer Ryan McGinley had previously worked with subjects such as skateboarders, musicians, and graffiti artists.
 His assignment to photograph Olympians was a challenge to transcend the banal.
-His talent combined with the resources provided by Kathy Ryan created images of lasting beauty.
+His talent, combined with the resources provided by Kathy Ryan, created images of lasting beauty.

 “One of the fun examples of cross-assigning can be found in the Olympic portfolios Ryan McGinley has done.”